Sunnilu/Let-s-make-music/README.md

 # Let-s-make-music

+                     a single app with 3 interactive learning areas

 music theory + real-time interactivity = a powerful learning experience!
 With WebSockets and a solid API.

 1. Live Note Recognition